netbug94/libreNMS-Deb12-Nginx/Step_03.md

 ```bash
 vi /etc/php/8.2/cli/php.ini
 ```
 - [ ] Set the system timezone using the following command.
-Ensure to replace 'Etc/UTC' with your chosen option from above
+Make sure to replace 'Etc/UTC' with your chosen option from above
 ```bash
 timedatectl set-timezone Etc/UTC
 ```